Magnetism in Gemstones

 Diamagnetic (SI < 0)

 Synthetic Ruby is colored almost entirely by chromium (Cr3+), and usually contains less than 100 parts per million iron.
 Synthetics are therefore inert or very weakly magnetic (Inert to Weak, SI 0-17).
 When we see any magnetic attraction in a synthetic Ruby, we are detecting chromium rather than iron.
 Natural and synthetic Rubies contain a higher concentration of chromium than most other types of gemstones, but the amount chromium needed to create their vivid red color is still very low.
 Chromium content in Ruby hovers at the absolute lowest level of magnetic detectability by an N52 neodymium magnet (approx.0.4% chromium oxide).
 Synthetic Star Rubies are also encountered.
 Synthetic rutile is used to create the asterism.

 Weak, (SI < 20)

 Treatments: Unfortunately, a magnetic wand does not provide a means to distinguish between treated and untreated Ruby.
 Natural Rubies that are beryllium diffused or glass-filled have a similar magnetic susceptibility range as untreated natural Ruby.
 The Beryllium-diffused gem below (left) is a Sapphire from Songea, Tanzania that has been diffused to alter the color to bright orange-red.
-The glass-filled Ruby on the right was created by filling the crevices in low-quality Ruby with lead glass that has a high refractive index similar to Ruby.
+The glass-filled Ruby on the right was created by filling the crevices in low-quality Ruby with lead glass that has a high refractive index similar to the R.I. of Ruby.
 Both of these gems show weak magnetic responses, as do untreated Rubies.